vg-json-data/sm-json-data/enemies/enemies-readme.md

 * _kill:_ Grapple kills the enemy outright

 ### mult
-This object contains numerical properties whose name is a weapon, and whose value is the damage multiplier that should be applied to that weapon's base damage when calculating the damage it does to this enemy.
+This object contains numerical properties whose name is either a weapon or a weapon category, and whose value is the damage multiplier that should be applied to that weapon's base damage when calculating the damage it does to this enemy.
+Look up [weapons files](../weapons/weapons-readme.json) for more information about weapons and weapon categories.

 ### invul
-This array contains any weapon this enemy is invulnerable to.
+This array contains weapons and weapon categories this enemy is invulnerable to.
+Look up [weapons files](../weapons/weapons-readme.json) for more information about weapons and weapon categories.